Setting Up AWS ECS with Codeship

 # !/bin/bashsource /deploy/ops/your_source_file # source any variables you wantpip install awscli

-pip install jinja2-cli # watch for versions for thesefor COMMAND in "run"
+pip install jinja2-cli # watch for versions for these

 do